Cracking the Morse Code on a Visit to Oxford

 Download the pdf

-I first glimpsed the magnificent gothic spires of Oxford on my initial trip to Europe, as a college sophomore, on the Vassar Madrigal Singers’ tour.
+I first glimpsed the magnificent Gothic spires of Oxford on my initial trip to Europe, as a college sophomore, on the Vassar Madrigal Singers’ tour.
 The highlight of our journey was singing in Oxford’s Holywell Music Room, a concert hall where the titans of the 18th century music world, Handel and Haydn, had also performed.

 spires of oxford